yihui/yihui.org/content/en/2021-05-28-knitr-reuse.md

 **knitr** document.
 They also manifest the spirit of Literate Programming (LP)---you should be able to program a document.
-[This aspect of LP](/en/2018/09/notebook-war/#literate-programming-for-real-for-software-development) is not commonly seen in tools that claim to base on LP.
+[This aspect of LP](/en/2018/09/notebook-war/#literate-programming-for-real-for-software-development) is not commonly seen in tools that claim to be based on LP.

 Anyway, LP aside, the above methods can certainly help you stick more tightly to the DRY principle.
 Once again, I'd like to thank Atsushi for the contribution.